 We can add here dynamics, articulations, and so on…basically everything except the pitch of the notes…and it will look like this:

 Many editors today use TAB along with the conventional notation, like bellow:

 where all expressions, dynamics rhythm, and any composer’s remarks are in the modern staff notation, the TAB shows only the frets.

 Styles like Flamenco and pop are using this way of presenting the music very successfully and it serves both professionals and amateurs

-However the tablature is the easiest way to start to play guitar, long time I was against this until 12 years ago in 2003, when I met two young gentleman here in Dubai: James Holton from the UK and Saqib from Pakistan.
+However, the tablature is the easiest way to start to play guitar.
+For a long time, I was against this until 12 years ago.
+Up until 2003, when I met two young gentlemen here in Dubai: James Holton from the UK and Saqib from Pakistan.
 Both joined the music school, where I was teaching, almost at the same time.

-They ware using TABs for years, at a time, as i mentioned, I was employed in a music school, I didn’t have a choice but to accept those “deformed” and “hopeless” students.
-In the beginning I wouldn’t stand looking at those strange signs on their papers while trying to point something, for example in Tarrega’s Capricho Arabe TAB,
+They were using TABs for years.
+At a time, as I mentioned, I was employed in a music school.
+I didn’t have a choice, but to accept those “deformed” and “hopeless” students.
+In the beginning, I wouldn’t stand looking at those strange signs on their papers while trying to point something, for example in Tarrega’s Capricho Arabe TAB,

-With the time i started to enjoy mentoring and helping them to fix some musical and technical issues that they came with.
-An year and a half later, they ware playing guitar using modern notation, doing theory work and so…in the same time we become good friends too.
-At some point they went on their way in the life…since then i never had students using TABs
+With time I started to enjoy mentoring and helping them to fix some musical and technical issues that they came with.
+A year and a half later, they were playing guitar using modern notation.
+They were doing theory work and so on.
+With time, we become good friends too.
+At some point they went on their way in life…since then I never had students using TABs

-I think that there is noting wrong in using TABs as additional method along with the conventional notation, if it helps you learn or teach better go ahead and use it.
+I think that there is nothing wrong with using TABs as an additional method along with the conventional notation.
+If it helps you learn or teach better.